wearetriple/web-defaults/components.md

 {/if}
 ```

-The business logic is now shared, you could argue that discountVisible is display logic and it is, but why pass a discount as a prop if it's not visible?
+The business logic is now shared, you could argue that discountVisible is display logic and it is, but why pass a discount as a prop if it is not visible?

 ```svelte
 <ProductRow discount={inventory.hasBought(product.id) ? undefined : product.discount} />